tmkn/packageanalyzer-docs/docs/cli/custom_report.md

 # Report
 `todo add screenshot`
 ## Introduction
-The `report` option lets you run a custom check, extending the built in functionality e.g.:
+The `report` option lets you run a custom or a series of custom checks, extending the built in functionality e.g.:
 ```
 pkga report --config ./path/to/report.js
 ```